MehemmedMehdiPY/ML-Tasks/README.md

 ## References
 All datasets that were used for practical aims can be found from [kaggle](https://www.kaggle.com/) platform.

-One of datasets was taken from another resource - [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29)
+One of datasets was exceptionally taken from another resource - [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29)